Plume-org/gettext-macros/README.md

     let message_count = 42;
     println!("{}", i18n!(catalog, "You have one new message", "You have {0} new messages"; message_count));
 }

-// Generate or update .po from .pot, and compile them to .mo compile_i18n!();
 ```

 ## TODO